Foundation Course Overview

 For your final assessment, you will be required produce a body of work in order to demonstrate that you have grasped the basic technical/practical skills outlined above.
 This body of work will be presented in portfolio format, and as a small exhibition.
 Your portfolio and exhibition will be accompanied by written tasks aimed at demonstrating your grasp of the professional practice and visual literacy aspects of the course and you will be required to do a brief verbal presentation of your work.
 Reports will be issued to each of you after week 7 indicating whether you have achieved all the outcomes, and identifying areas of strength and weakness in your work.

-Each week is structured around a range of sessions that involve both intensive contact time with trainers and course coordinators, as well as for students to have the opportunity to work independently, shooting and processing photographs, working in the computer lab, and spending time in the library.
-Each session with trainers involves an exciting and stimulating mixture of delivery methods aimed at ensuring that you emerge from the course able to confidently and independently apply the skills and knowledge that you have acquired:
+Each week is structured around a range of sessions that involve both intensive contact time with trainers and course coordinators, as well as for students to have the opportunity to work independently, photographing and processing photographs, working in the computer lab, and spending time in the library.
+Each session with facilitators involves an exciting and stimulating mixture of delivery methods aimed at ensuring that you emerge from the course able to confidently and independently apply the skills and knowledge that you have acquired.

 Equipment and Resources

-> You will have to pay a R300 deposit to rent a camera.
+> You will have to pay R500 which covers all equipment utilised during the course.
 If you damage or lose the camera the Market Photo Workshop will keep your deposit, and you will have to pay another R500 deposit (please see the Camera Rental Policy for more information).